There is a fine line between genius and madness, and Sunday afternoon Tom Cable left skid marks on both sides of it.

 The Chiefs had answered with a field goal.
 Now the Raiders were moving back down the field.
 When their drive stalled at the Kansas City 25, Cable dispatched the field goal team, with special instructions.

 Holder Shane Lechler took the snap at the 33.
-Instead of spotting the
+Instead of spotting the ball on the ground, he flipped it backward between his legs in the direction of kicker Sebastian Janikowski, who was making for the left sideline.

 In a perfect world, which is to say when the Raiders practice the play against themselves, the ball hits Janikowski in stride.
 Whereupon the 250-pound Janikowski circles left end like Gale Sayers on the power sweep, gaining a first down, perhaps scoring a touchdown, maybe even stopping along the way to pull a quarter out of his ear.